 Practices, ethics and theory of entrepreneurship in the journalism field.

 Course content varies to explore current topics relevant to journalism and creative media.
 Repeatable for up to 6 credits if the topics are different.

 Examines current issues facing the news media, ranging from professional problems to the human, social, and other consequences of news, news practices, and news technology.

-This course focuses on the study of the origin and development of journalism, its major practices (e.g., news reporting), important ideas (e.g., objectivity), and the individuals who made notable contributions to the field.
+This course focuses on the study of the origin and development of journalism and mass media, covering major ideas and milestones and the individuals who have made notable contributions to the field.
 The history and philosophy of freedom of the press and the First Amendment receives particular attention.